fntechgit/fnEvent/src/pages/custom-pages/about-the-event.md

 The Future Technologies Symposium will coincide with the OCP Global Summit and attendees will hear about emerging challenges and how these may be addressed.
 Simultaneously, the Engineering Workshops will discuss new products, specifications, and key learnings.
 Our Experience Center will provide an up-close and personal look at some of these emerging solutions, while the Expo Hall will feature the latest innovations from leading-edge companies.

+\#OCPSummit22

+\#empoweringopen

 - - -

 **The OCP Global Summit is expanding to 3 days!** Read the news [here](https://www.opencompute.org/blog/the-ocp-global-summit-is-expanding-to-3-days).

-The OCP Foundation is pleased to announce that the Global Summit will offically be extended to three days.
+The OCP Foundation is pleased to announce that the Global Summit will officially be extended to three days.
 So mark your calendars for the 2022 in-person Summit, planned for October 18-20 in San Jose, California.

 **YOU ASKED, WE LISTENED!**\
 The OCP Community has expressed a need for more time at Summit to learn, network, and explore.
 So, we are doing just that!
 Here's what you can expect: